-Fall for bulbs
+How to plant bulbs this fall for a beautiful spring garden

 [Planting bulbs offers a bit of hope for better things to come]

 It is best not to fret about that; a wide array of spring bulbs blooming over several weeks will even out the vagaries of the weather and provide a season of welcoming cheer.
 They are supremely versatile, with miniature bulbs suited to the tiniest spaces, including pots.
-Planted by the hundreds, bulbs can hold an entire area of landscape, then recede to let other plants step on to the stage.
+Planted by the hundreds, bulbs can hold an entire area of landscape, then recede to let other plants step onto the stage.

 Where to get bulbs